-The principal activity of the Company is limited to placing storm or severe thunderstorm risks with the capital markets.
-The risks are assumed by the Company under a reinsurance agreement with First Protective Insurance Company and Frontline Insurance Unlimited Company.
-The Company has issued Variable Rate Notes in order to obtain funds to support the obligations under the reinsurance agreement to make certain payments to First Protective Insurance Company and Frontline Insurance Unlimited Company.
+The principal activity of the Company is limited to place named storm risks with the capital markets.
+The risks are assumed by the Company under a reinsurance agreement with Safepoint Insurance Company.
+The Company has issued Variable Rate Notes in order to obtain funds to support the obligations under the reinsurance agreement to make certain payments to Safepoint Insurance Company.